ctrung/refcard/java-module-system.md

 - `addReads(Module other)`                        : Adds a reads relation from the current module to another module.
 - `addUses(Class<?> serviceType)`                 : Indicates that the current module wants to use additional service types with ServiceLoader.

+## Migration

-### Migration
+### Runtime

 Classpath still cohabits with modulpath for non modularized applications and libraries.

-From Java 9+, classpath based apps will see messages like **WARNING: An illegal reflective access operation has occurred**.
+From Java 9+, classpath based apps will see messages like **WARNING: An illegal reflective access operation has occurred**, which violates strong encapsulation.
 Options to customize this behaviour (can't suppress) :
 - --illegal-access=permit : only shows at the first access
 - --illegal-access=warn   : shows at each access